-Treva Reid is an overcomer, resilient single mother and community builder.
+Treva is an overcomer, a resilient single mother and community builder.
 She was raised in a family of educators, entrepreneurs, civil servants, and laborers with a deep respect for hard work.
 Treva’s passion to serve stems from growing up in a large civically-engaged family where her great-grandmother’s political activism informed their values.

 A lifelong Democrat, Treva served as an Associate for California Assembly District 18 on the Alameda County Democratic Central Committee, is an Emerge California Alumna, an active member of Delta Sigma Theta Sorority, Inc. and state policy advisor for Black Women Organized for Political Action (BWOPA).
 She is also a ministry leader at Shiloh Church in Oakland and engaged in numerous community partnerships.

-Oakland needs a passionate, strong, and equity-driven leader.
+Oakland desperately needs a passionate, strong, and equity-driven leader.
 A leader who can break through barriers in City Hall to hear from, respond to and deliver for Oaklanders now.
 Treva's heart is for Oakland, and her life experiences have fueled her fight to ensure all residents can live safely and securely—rooted in Oakland—from one generation to the next.